miklevin/MikeLev.in/index.md

 ![Mike Levin Github Trails](/assets/images/mike-levin-github-trails.png)

-I'm the second cheeriest chattiest channellers of the subconscious you'll meet today, I also code NeoVim, well like Neo using Vim.
-I'm often likened to Keanu, get a lot of Gilfoyle, and jibes that I'm Jeb.
-I thank you for the comparison, but 2 of them are actors.
-I am the real thing.
+I'm the cheeriest chattiest cheesiest channellers of the subconscious you'll meet today, I also code NeoVim like Neo using Vim.
+I'm often likened to Keanu, get a lot of Gilfoyle, jibes that I'm Jeb.
+I thank you for the comparison, but 2 of these are just actors.
+I am the real deal.
 Shout out to Jeb!

 If you follow my Pied Piper routine, you'll be using NeoVim too, maybe within 25 minutes by drinking my magic [DrinkMe](/drinkme) potion.
 I'm a good pied